Polito-MLDL-2025/fl-g13/README.md

 ### Using `venv`

 1. Ensure you have Python installed on your system.
+This project was developed using Python 3.10, which is the suggested version.
 2. Create a virtual environment and install the required dependencies:

     ```bash